9 Jobs You Can Get with a Bachelor’s Degree in Public Health

 2. Community health worker

-Similar in many ways to a health education specialist, a community health worker tends to liaise between an organization and a community to make it easier for community members to access important health services.
-They may, at times, even deliver some of those services, like blood pressure screenings.
+Similar in many ways to a health education specialist, a community health worker liaises between an organization and a community to make it easier for community members to access important health services.
+They may, at times, even deliver some of those services, such as blood pressure screenings.
 Community health workers may also educate local groups about health matters to improve their overall well-being.

 This role might be a good fit if you enjoy listening, coordinating, and gathering data, as well as working closely with people to find and take advantage of vital health services.